-In a competitive jobs market, having employable skills on your CV and being able to demonstrate them in an interview will help you get noticed and get a job offer quicker.
+In a competitive jobs market, having employable skills on your CV and being able to demonstrate them in an interview will help you to get noticed and get a job offer faster.
 Among the top skills that employers look for in candidates is attention to detail.

 What is attention to detail?

-Attention to detail is being able to focus wholly on tasks so they're completed to a high standard and free from errors.
+Attention to detail is being able to focus wholly on tasks so that they're completed to a high standard and free of errors.